Page 1: Biography

-This biography, written by Cushla Parekowhai and John Himiona Hunia, was first published in the Dictionary of New Zealand Biography, vol 4, 1998.
+This biography, written by Cushla Parekowhai and John Himiona Hunia, was first published in the Dictionary of New Zealand Biography in 1998.

 Samuel Horouta Emery was born, probably in 1885, at the foot of Kakepuku in a small Maori settlement near Te Awamutu.
 His father was Samuel Hoera Joyce, a bushman, of Ngati Mahuta; he also had kinship ties with Ngati Pukeko.
 Sam’s mother was Waimarama Emery of Ngati Kahu.
 A thin youth with blondish red hair, Sam favoured his European grandfather’s looks.
 As his parents could not afford to keep him, Sam was sent away to be raised by an uncle.
 Even then he knew hunger: often he and his cousin Tom would herd the family cow into the swamp and drink milk directly from the udder.
 This experience of poverty was to motivate him for the rest of his life.